Ffequently Asked Questions

 Because the training behind this work is different — and that difference shows up in the room.

 Most therapists who see couples haven’t trained specifically in couples therapy.
-I’ve spent years in advanced study of PACT and AEDP, two of the most rigorous frameworks available for couples work.
-I consult regularly with Stan Tatkin, the founder of PACT.
+I’ve spent years in advanced study of PACT, AEDP, and Transformative Couples Therapy (TCT) — among the most rigorous frameworks available for couples work.
+I consult regularly with Stan Tatkin, founder of PACT, and David Mars, founder of TCT.
 That level of specialization is uncommon — and it’s why couples who have felt stuck for years begin to move.

 The format is also different.
-Sessions here run 90 minutes to three hours — not 50 minutes.
+Sessions run 90 minutes to 3 hours — not 50 minutes.
 That’s not a luxury.
-It’s what it actually takes to reach the patterns driving your conflict and come back to each other safely before you leave.
+It’s what it takes to reach the patterns driving your conflict and come back to each other safely before you leave.

 If you’re comparing rates, compare the full picture — the training, the format, and the depth of work you’re investing in.